 _______ 2-3 pairs of medium weight wool hiking socks: Wool socks keep your feet warm even when wet and give good cushioning.
 The higher the wool content of the socks the better (we recommend 85% wool, 15% nylon).
 Do not bring cotton socks.

-_______ 1-2 pair of athletic socks: For wearing around camp with running shoes.
+_______ 1-2 pair of athletic socks: For wearing around camp with athletic shoes.

 _______ Underwear as needed (recommended 1/day for females).
 Synthetic preferable.